martinwheatman/JusTalk/README.md

-# JustTalk
-Just Talk - A Vocal Web Driver
+# JustTalk - A Vocal Web Driver

 Just Talk is a keyword interpreter which is directed at Web intereaction.
+These keywords help the user invoke the actions of a browser.
+In keeping with speech act thheory, there are informative replies to reassure the user that the appropriate action has been performed.
-In many ways is it like SHRDLU, but interacting with the web rather than a world of blocks.
+In many ways is it like Tery Winograd's Blocks world program, SHRDLU, but it interacts with a web page of widgets rather than a tray of blocks.
-Specifically, interaction with the Document Object Model.
+Specifically, interaction is with the Document Object Model.
 This means that it is not necessarily interacting with the web page HTML, but with the document as built.
-Much of the code is aimed at working around the document injected by the web page, and by the visual layout: ignoring the header and footer code!
+Much of the code, therefore, is aimed at working around the document as injected by the web page, and by the visual elements of layout: e.g. ignoring the header and footer code!

 ## To install